 Gather and prepare the following required documents before your visa interview:

 Review the instructions for how to apply for a visa on the website of the U.S. Embassy or Consulate where you will apply.
 Additional documents may be requested to establish if you are qualified.
 For example, additional requested documents may include evidence of:

 Evidence of your employment and/or your family ties may be sufficient to show the purpose of your trip and your intent to return to your home country.
 If you cannot cover all the costs for your trip, you may show evidence that another person will cover some or all costs for your trip.

 Note: Visa applicants must qualify on the basis of the applicant's residence and ties abroad, rather than assurances from U.S. family and friends.
 A letter of invitation or Affidavit of Support is not needed to apply for a visitor visa.
 If you choose to bring a letter of invitation or Affidavit of Support to your interview, please remember it is not one of the factors used in determining whether to issue or deny the visa.

-A consular officer will interview you to determine whether you are qualified to receive a student visa, or if another category is more appropriate for your purpose of travel.
+A consular officer will interview you to determine whether you are qualified to receive a visitor visa.
 You must establish that you meet the requirements under U.S. law to receive a visa.